 The fourth scheduled for this day was about ten minutes away.
 I'm meeting with a husband, who is an existing Medicare member, and her wife.
 Accordingly, the wife will also be turning 65 in May.
 I figured out what plan would be perfect for the wife.
 However, they were worried because a psych med she's on retails for about $1400 per month, wherein she'll pay year-long for that medication about $2K on the right plan.
 With my help, I can get it for free through the manufacturer's patient assistance program, which they'll likely qualify for.

 I said to them that when her Medicare card arrives, we will immediately enroll her in the plan we were talking about earlier.
 Also, we decided to apply for the patient assistance program.
 Plus!
 I also shared with them how they will probably qualify for 85 percent of bill reduction with the program.
 After the meeting, I drove home and returned a few more calls from my clients.

 Right after, I did some paperwork and took a nice walk around the neighborhood.
 I have a great time with my honey, did my next online newsletter, and wrote this blog post while having a little Maker's Mark celebrate.

-Working as a Medicare insurance agent is indeed a joyous career!
+Working as a Kauai insurance geeks is indeed a joyous career!
 If you need any help, I can help you answer all your questions, lower your drug prescription costs, and find your way through the maze of healthcare in the United States.